Skip to main content

 Redistricting

-An independent nonpartisan commission should determine voting districts in the state of Indiana.
-A commission should be constituted so as to preclude electoral benefit to any individual or political party.
+• Establishan independent nonpartisan commission to determine voting districts in the state of Indiana.
+The commission will be constituted to preclude electoral benefit to any individual or political party.

-The drawing of districts should consider factors such as ethnicity, language, socio-economic background and location.
+• The drawing of districts should consider factors such as ethnicity, language, socio-economic background, communities of interest, and location.
 Political affiliation or past voting record should not be considered.